Daniil-Lobko/aya-test-task/README.md

 If employee contributions are less than $100, the value should be counted towards the total, but the employee do not receive remuneration.

+Output file with rewards for each employee posted in repository.

 ### Questions

 Objective: demonstrate that the design desicions you made were solid by